What We Do

 Involving both men and women equally in decision-making processes results in more sustainable climate action.
 CARE’s community-based projects prove that through capacity-building efforts, men and women can play complementary roles.
 The better our understanding of how gender dynamics influence people’s vulnerability to climatic changes, and what options they have to deal with these changes, the more successfully we can target groups and action.
 Every livelihood has a gender dimension specific to its culture and context.
 Various CARE initiatives support local practitioners and decision-makers to address the impacts of climate change on communities in ways that are more responsive to gender dynamics.
 CARE’s experience shows that responding to climate change, while ambitiously tackling gender inequalities, requires committed leadership.

-Ecosystems and Natural Resources
+Ecosystems and Nature-based Solutions

 In its Food and Nutrition Security (FNS) work, particularly in agriculture, CARE’s approach to environmental sustainability implies the promotion of a set of farming practices.
 Many of these practices fall under the broader headings of “agro-forestry” and “conservation agriculture” and have been promoted successfully in many developing countries.
 Community managed natural regeneration is an example of a specific practice that has been used successfully to restore degraded land in challenging contexts, such as Niger and Ethiopia.